NativeScript/push-plugin/README.md

 #### Handling **Notification** Messages

-If the app is in foreground, it invokes the `onMessageReceived` callback with three arguments (stringifiedData, fcmNotification).
+If the app is in foreground, it invokes the `onMessageReceived` callback with two arguments (stringifiedData, fcmNotification).

 If the app is in background, a notification is put in the tray.
 When tapped, it launches the app, but does not invoke the `onMessageReceived` callback.